HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/default_and_override_stylesheet.md

 ## Default stylesheet

-The **Default Stylesheet** provides a foundational set of styles that are automatically applied to various elements, ensuring a consistent look and feel across the presentation.
+The **Default stylesheet** provides a foundational set of styles that are automatically applied to various elements, ensuring a consistent look and feel across the presentation.
 Default stylesheet support type selectors and class selectors.
 The default style options in Presentation Designer work as follows:

 1. From the initial render of the Presentation Designer, a default style is loaded in the head of the HTML: